FahmidaKhalid/IIoT_IDS_Project/README.md

 This project presents a machine learning-based Intrusion Detection System (IDS) for Industrial Internet of Things (IIoT) environments.

 The objective is to evaluate and compare multiple machine learning models for detecting malicious network traffic under different dataset conditions.
 The study focuses on identifying the most effective models for handling complex and non-linear IIoT network patterns.
+This work also emphasizes reproducible experimentation using Git and DVC to ensure transparency and reliability of results.
 ---

 ## Motivation